 Apeel was born.

 Five years and almost $8 million in research and development later, we're now beginning to realize that vision.
 Our team has created the first plant-derived, sustainable and scalable way to protect and preserve harvested produce.

-Apeel uses the parts of plants and produce that are typically left behind on the farm, like leaves and stems, and repurposes them to create a natural, invisible, edible, tasteless barrier that can be applied to protect food crops, reduce reliance on chemical pesticides, and keep produce as close as possible to its as-picked state.
+Apeel uses ingredients found in the peels and stems of fruits and vegetables and repurposes them to create a thin, edible, tasteless barrier that can be applied to to fresh produce in order to keep it as close as possible to its as-picked state.
 The result is a doubling of the marketable and edible lifespan of fruits and vegetables.
 And we're just getting started.